-This is one you have to try – it was amazing!
-It is a rich and creamy Chocolate Cake Batter Ice Cream.
-Fall might be right around the corner, but this is a year round favorite for birthday celebrations!
-Plus the 100 degree weather in Southern California makes fall seem far far away!
+This is one you have to try at home- it is amazing!
+This is a rich and creamy Chocolate Cake Batter Ice Cream.
+Fall might be right around the corner, but this is a year-round favorite for birthday celebrations!
+Plus the 100-degree weather in Southern California makes fall seem far far away!

 My weekly evening out with my niece and nephews almost always includes ice cream.
 Early on we established there would be a special treat along with dinner.
-Somehow ice cream became a favorite treat.
-Homemade ice cream is a special treat.
+Along the way, ice cream has become a favorite.
+Homemade ice cream elevates it to a special treat.
 Cake batter ice cream is one we always sample at an ice cream store.
-When I was asked to create a series of recipes for the new Betty Crocker Hershey’s line that include Cupcake Mix, Cookie Dough Frosting and Milk Chocolate, I jumped to the idea of a Chocolate Cake Batter ice cream.
+When asked to create a series of recipes for the new Betty Crocker Hershey’s line that include Cupcake Mix, Cookie Dough Frosting, and Milk Chocolate, I immediately thought of a Chocolate Cake Batter ice cream.

-My brother, who is picky, declared it the best thing I had ever made and might have been caught digging in the refrigerator to find more.
+My brother, who is picky, declared it the best thing I had ever made.
+We might have caught him digging in the refrigerator to find more.

-To recreate this decadent ice cream at home start with the Hershey’s Chocolate Cupcake mix.
+You can recreate this decadent ice cream at home by starting with the Hershey’s Chocolate Cupcake mix.

 Let cool overnight.
-When you are ready to make the ice cream, pour into your ice cream maker and follow the instructions.
+When ready to make the ice cream, pour into your ice cream maker, and follow the instructions.
 As it thickens, right before it is done, pipe in bits of Cookie Dough Frosting and the cookie sprinkles.

-Remove from machine and serve or place in the freezer.
+Remove the ice cream from your machine and serve or place it in the freezer.